Br4z/life/notes/personal/books/the_Linux_command_line/02-learning_the_Shell/05-working_with_commands.md

 #### The most brutal man page of them all

 As we have seen, the manual pages supplied with Linux and other Unix-like systems are intended as reference documentation and not as tutorials.
-Many man pages are hard to read, but I think the grand prize for difficulty has got to go to the man page for bash.
-As I was doing research for this book, I gave the bash man page careful review to ensure that I was covering most of its topics.
+Many man pages are hard to read, but I think the grand prize for difficulty has got to go to the man page for `bash`.
+As I was doing research for this book, I gave the `bash` man page careful review to ensure that I was covering most of its topics.
 When printed, it is more than $80$ pages long and extremely dense, and its structure makes absolutely no sense to a new user.

 On the other hand, it is very accurate and concise, as well as being extremely complete...